pvandervelde/infrastructure.azure.core.network.networkwatcher/README.md

 * **source** - The commit ID of the current commit
 * **version** - The version of the resources

-Additional Tags can be added by setting the `tags` variable as defined in the `variables.tf` file.
+Additional tags can be added by setting the `tags` variable as defined in the `variables.tf` file.

 ## Variables